EgbertW/redmine_planning/README.md

 * **Relates** This type of relatio is represented as *Related to* in Redmine.
 There is no clear source or target issue with these relation.
 The merele specify that there is some kind of relation between the two issues.
 These relations are currently ignored by Redmine but this may change to be able to visualize them.
 They will not be used in dependence checking.

 ### Creating relations
-Use the 'Add blocking' or 'Add precedes' buttons to enable relation-creation mode.
-In this mode, you can create a new relation by first clicking the from issue, the issue preceding / blocking another, and then clicking the to issue, the issue following / being blocked by the first issue.
+Click on any of the 'Add relation' buttons to enable relation-creation mode.
+In this mode, you can create a new relation by first clicking the from issue, the issue preceding / blocking / duplicating / relating / copying another, and then clicking the to issue, the issue following / being blocked / being duplicated / being related / being copied to by the first issue.
 Once you click on the first issue, the mouse cursor will reflect the target state: if it's a + sign, this is a valid target for the relation.
 If it's a forbidden sign, this relation cannot be created due to the schedule.

-If you want to cancel the relation-creation, you can click the 'X' button to cancel the operation.
+If you want to cancel the relation-creation, you can go back to 'Move' mode by clicking on the Move button in the toolbar.

+Redmine allows just one relation between two issues.
+If, for example, a 'copied_to' relation exists, you cannot add a 'precedes' relation.
+If you attempt to create such a relation, you will be notified of the relation that is conflicting and suggested to remove that relation first.

 ### Deleting relations
-You can delete relations by first clicking the 'X' button and then clicking on the relation.
+You can delete relations by first clicking the 'Delete' button and then clicking on the relation.
 When you are in relation-deletion mode all the lines of the relations will be twice as thick to make them easier to hit.
 Once you hit it, a popup will ask you to confirm the deletion.
 To cancel 'Deleting'-mode, click the 'X' button again.

 ### Moving issues
 You can move issues by clicking on the text or the rectangle and dragging it.